armandojaleo/CosmoEmbedings/docs/index.md

-# CosmicEmbeddings Documentation
+# CosmoEmbeddings Documentation

-Welcome to the CosmicEmbeddings documentation, a decentralized semantic network for AIs built on embeddings.
+Welcome to the CosmoEmbeddings documentation, a decentralized semantic network for AIs built on embeddings.

 ## 📚 Documentation Index